The October Arab-Israeli War of 1973: What happened?

 The US then began intensive diplomatic efforts to secure disengagement agreements between Israel, Syria and Egypt, and offered them millions of dollars to reach such deals.

-By May 1974, agreements were struck between the three countries.
+Meanwhile, the Israelis were still occupying a salient deep inside Syria, not far from the capital Damascus.
+So, in May 1974, Kissinger set out on his second round of shuttle diplomacy, this time between Damascus and Tel Aviv.

+After almost a month of hard talking, Kissenger managed to secure a second breakthrough in the region when, on May 28, Israel approved a disengagement agreement with Syria.
+It was signed in Geneva on June 5, bringing the War in October to an official end after 243 days of fighting.

 Egypt and Syria regained a portion of their territory and UN buffer zones were established between them and Israel.

 Aftermath of the war

 Both the Arabs and Israel declared victory in the war.
-The Arab countries managed to salvage their dignity after repeated losses in the 1948, 1956 and 1967 wars with Israel.
+The Arab countries managed to salvage their defeats after repeated losses in the 1948, 1956 and 1967 wars with Israel.

 Within four years, in 1977, Sadat was in Jerusalem giving a speech of peace to the Israeli parliament, the Knesset.